brokenalarms/hey-proton/README.md

 Emails will be ignored if they are sent from a mail in the `My Addresses` contact group.
 This is used to exclude sent items from further classification, as I prefer.

-#### `My Old Addresses`
+#### `Old Addresses`

-Email adresses can also be added to an `My Old Addresses` contact group if they refer to old pre-Proton accounts for which you wish to be reminded to update the senders/accounts.
+Email adresses can also be added to an `Old Addresses` contact group if they refer to old pre-Proton accounts for which you wish to be reminded to update the senders/accounts.
 Use this if you want this mail also marked as `needs admin` and sent to the `Screener`, to remind you to update the accounts still containing this address.

 This can be further managed by the variable `migration_date_in_days_ago` to make sure every single old email copied to proton is not flagged on first run.
 It is also specified as a relative rather than absolute day to ensure that after you have fixed a bunch of accounts, but still have the old emails, these will not all get flagged up again if you re-run from scratch some time later.